BouncingPixel/Node-Template-Basic-/README.md

 See the section [Configuration](#configuration).

+### /schemas/

+Contains any schemas for ORM models.
+They are placed here, so they may be used by client and server side.

 ### /server/controllers/

 Controllers handle much of the logic of the application and also contain the Route handlers.